 Apart from all the accumulated waste, as evidenced by clothing waste statistics, the fashion industry is also responsible for one-tenth of all carbon emissions.
 That’s more than global maritime shipping and international flights combined.
 Experts warn that if the industry continues to develop at this rate, it will make up for 26% of the total carbon footprint by 2050.

 The convenience and pleasure fast-fashion brands provide are the driving forces of development in textile production and consumption.
 However, it seems that fast fashion’s negative aspects are slowly outweighing the positive ones.
 Its detrimental environmental impact is becoming harder to ignore.
-For this reason, as our overview showed, we’ll likely be focusing on developing sustainable ways of clothing production in the years to come.
+If you can’t ignore it either, learn how to avoid fast fashion and reduce your impact.

 Why is fast fashion a problem?